adrianaispuro/cse15l-lab-reports/lab-report-1.md

 ## Step 3a: Making a Remote Connection

 * From this point on, I'll specify where to make commands.
-For terminal commands on the client (the computer physically in front of you) I'll use <font color = "0c7bdc">the color blue.</font> For terminal commands on the server (the computer you're connecting to over the Internet) I'll use <font color = "green"> the color green.</font>
+For terminal commands on the client (the computer physically in front of you) I'll use <font color = "0c7bdc"> the color blue.</font> For terminal commands on the server (the computer you're connecting to over the Internet) I'll use <font color = "green"> the color green.</font>

 On
-<font color = 0c7bdc>your computer</font>, start VSCode and open a new terminal.
+<font color = "0c7bdc">your computer</font>, start VSCode and open a new terminal.

 * Click the "New Terminal" option in the "Terminal" menu or use keyboard shortcut `` CTRL + ` `` or ``command + ` ``, depending on your system.